 I use what I find lying around and convert this debris into a theatrical mise en scène through a form of creative alchemy.

-This urban jetsam and flotsam carries its own knowledge and its own built-in aesthetic, which I unearth and explore in my constructions.
+This urban flotsam and jetsam carries its own knowledge and its own built-in aesthetic, which I unearth and explore in my constructions.

 I try to surprise myself, to make unsolvable pictures that I have not seen before, and to get beneath the surface.